iconify/iconify/README.md

+# Iconify version 1

+This is the repository for Iconify version 1.

+Check out [https://github.com/iconify/iconify](Iconify master branch) for the latest version.

 # What is Iconify?

 Iconify project makes it easy to add SVG icons to websites and offers over 50,000 icons to choose from.